xlxs4/second-brain/docs/Projects/ESA Design Booster.md

 ---

 - you'll fuck up, constantly.
 Relax and learn from it - it sounds very cliche, but it holds so so true.
 We've had so many situations where things almost derailed and came close to crumbling down because people were losing their minds.
 Relax, be calm, assess the situation, do your best, learn from any mistakes and move on.
 In the grand scheme of things, it probably doesn't matter that much
-- be calm, diffuse situations, avoid crowd mentality - we've had "critical" situations dozens of times, we're still here
+- diffuse situations, avoid crowd mentality - we've had "critical" situations dozens of times, we're still here
 - remember, everything's gonna be alright
 - if it isn't, not to worry.
 It's an educational program - I'm not trying to set the bar low here, things are very challenging and you should strive for excellence, but you have to understand the nature of the program and that the ESA people are here to help and that they know you will commit a lot of mistakes.
 The thought that they expect you to make mistakes is very liberating, because you will make mistakes and you might think that the consequences will be way bigger than they actually will be.
 I've noticed that they even get anxious if time passes and you don't seem to be having any problems.
 Plus, having a problem is great because you know that something is wrong, you probably know what it is, and you will eventually figure out a way to fix things.
 That's way better than sitting awkwardly wondering whether there's a problem looming around the corner waiting to bite you when you're not looking
-- try to build a momentum, then ride it, but guide it too; don't let it carry you - you'll find it difficult at first with a lot of things, for example with the organizational structure.
+- try to build a momentum, expect a momentum to be built, then ride it, but guide it too; don't let it carry you - I keep saying that things are difficult; you'll find it difficult at first with a lot of things, for example with the organizational structure.
 It will require a lot of effort in the beginning, it's like a slope where, if you're doing it right, little by little it will get easier with time.
 Our case happened after we delivered the first CDR version successfully, things somewhat got automated, everyone knew what to work on, communication was frictionless, new members were seamlessly integrated, but you have to always keep things in check and revisit things.
 We did this mistake and cracks started to appear; it costs us a lot in the end.

 ---

 -   be afraid of the [bus factor](https://www.wikiwand.com/en/Bus_factor).
+The bus factor is when ... and you will come across it and some times there won't be a lot of things you'll be able to do to mitigate it.
 But also always remember: NO ONE is irreplaceable - (όσες φορές είπαμε να πάμε με τα νερά κάποιου δεν δούλεψε, you're capable).
 Also trust your gut, same thing as in interviews.
 -   this is a very long-term project, it therefore transcends individuals - as we've already stressed, always always always think about the long-term
 -   have a plan B, C, D, ... (even about design, _even_ about people (just need it to work - Akin's Law))
-- it's a marathon, not a sprint - a phrase of a friend
+- it's a marathon, not a sprint - a phrase of a friend that I feel encapsulates all of this well
     - (... but there will be sprints)

 bridge: TODO: long term and patterns and things you must keep in mind